Changissnz/selfinterest/README.md

 ideals by default of his being, forced to concede out of his misfortune of being born a mortal puny, by the ideals forged through his greed.
-Man and woman are virtually identical in this aspect, and the reason why the term "man" was used instead of "woman" is that man, like the sperm, is not the stationary (the egg), and so must reach outwards to project those things that can never be quite contrary to his aspiration for power.
+Man and woman are virtually identical in this aspect, and the reason why the term "man" was used instead of "woman" is that man, like the sperm, is not stationary (the egg), and so must reach outwards to project those things that can never be quite contrary to his aspiration for power.
 This is, of course, an archaic viewpoint, especially when one considers the fact that violent and large-scale warfare,